This page deals with the gates of some towns of the Papal State.

 New walls or restoration of the existing ones were celebrated by embellishing the gates, which often imitated the gates of Rome, although in a sort of provincial fashion.

-In the heart of Umbria, celebrated for its pastures and its picturesque appearence, Bevagna retains more than a mile of walls erected in the XIIIth century.
-This gate called "Torre dei Molini" (Mills Tower) has a small coat of arms of Pope Innocent VIII (Giovan Battista Cybo, 1484-1492) which you can see in the background of this page.
+In the heart of Umbria, celebrated for its pastures and its picturesque appearence, Bevagna retains more than a mile of walls of the XIIIth century.
+This gate called "Torre dei Molini" (Mills Tower) has a small coat of arms of Pope Innocent VIII which you can see in the background of this page.

 Civita Castellana was the site of Falerium, the town of the Falisci, which was captured by Camillus in 396 BC.
 The Romans destroyed Falerium and founded Falerii Novi in the plain, but in the Middle Ages the inhabitants went back to the old, better protected site.
-The little town was given by Pope Sixtus IV to Cardinal Rodrigo Borgia, who built a circle of walls and on the top of the hill a fortress, which was enlarged by Julius II and Leo X and used for centuries as a state-prison.
-The strength of the fortress eventually made the walls redundant and they were pulled down with the exception of the main gate decorated with remains of a Roman sarcophagus.
-The coat of arms of Cardinal Borgia (Alexander VI) is topped by a coat of arms of Pope Paul V added more than a century later.
+The little town was assigned by Pope Sixtus IV to Cardinal Rodrigo Borgia, who built new walls and on the top of the hill a fortress, which was enlarged by his successors and was used for centuries as a prison.
+The strength of the fortress eventually made the walls redundant and they were pulled down with the exception of the main gate.
+The coat of arms of Cardinal Borgia (future Pope Alexander VI) is topped by a coat of arms of Pope Paul V which was added more than a century later.

 Porta S. Maria

 Anagni is also called "la Cittą dei Papi" because of the four popes who were born here (Innocent III, Gregory IX, Alexander IV and Boniface VIII, all between 1198 and 1303) and who made it prosperous.
 The walls were largely restored by Pope Pius IV in the XVIth century.
-Above you can see Porta S. Maria, which shows a resemblance to Porta Pertusa.
-You may wish to follow Ferdinand Gregorovius' walk in Anagni.
+Above you can see Porta S. Maria, which resembles Porta Pertusa.
+You may wish to read about Ferdinand Gregorovius' walk in Anagni.

 Porta di Via Lata